yochaigal/cairn/cairn-srd.md

 A character's role or skills are not limited by a single class.
 Instead, the equipment they carry and their experiences defines their specialty.

 ### Death
 Characters may be powerful, but they are also vulnerable to harm in its many forms.
-Death is always around the corner,but it is never random or without warning.
+Death is always around the corner, but it is never random or without warning.

 ### Fiction First
 Dice do not always reflect an obstacle's difficulty or its outcome.
-Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in- world elements.
+Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in-world elements.

 ### Growth
 Characters are changed through in-world advancement, gaining new skills and abilities by surviving dangerous events and overcoming obstacles.